 Should premature infants receive Beyfortus (Nirsevimab)?

-In addition to supporting their patients with decision-making around RSV prevention, primary care will be involved in administering immunizations (Beyfortus) to infants born outside of RSV season (e.g. January – September 2024) and those born outside a hospital setting.1
+In addition to supporting their patients with decision-making around RSV prevention, primary care will be involved in administering immunizations to infants born outside of RSV season (e.g. January – September 2025) and those born outside a hospital setting (Beyfortus) or to pregnant individuals between 32-36 weeks gestational age (Abrysvo).
+The RSV Prevention Program for Infants will begin in early October, pending product availability.

 Are both products (Beyfortus and Abrysvo) necessary for an infant?
 Which product is recommended by the Ministry of Health?